Ritul-Deshmukh/Demo-Team-Alpha/README.md

 ## Install Dependencies

-cd assign-one
+cd Demo-Team-Alpha

 npm install

 ## Run the application

-npm run start:dev
+npm run start

 Visit this URL in your browser: http://localhost:3000